Puerto Rico Grand Prix

-The Puerto Rico Grand Prix, was the name of two unconnected motor races held in Puerto Rico just over 40 years apart.
+The Puerto Rico Grand Prix was a motor race held in Puerto Rico in 1962 and 2003.

+History

-The 1950s and 1960s saw a series of sports car races held after the European season at the end of the year in the Caribbean and the USA centred on the big dollar speedweek of races in Nassau in the Bahamas.
-The Grand Prix Societe de Puerto Rico held an expansion to the Nassau season on the Antilles Auto Racing Circuit, near Caguas over two weekends in November 1962 with the main event held on November 11.
-The race was won dominated by Roger Penske in his controversial Zerex special.
+In the 1950s and 1960s a series of sports car races took place after the European season in the Caribbean and the US centred on the big dollar speedweek of races in Nassau in the Bahamas.
+The Grand Prix Societe de Puerto Rico held an expansion to the Nassau season on the Antilles Auto Racing Circuit, near Caguas over two weekends in November 1962.
+The main event was held on November 11.
+The race was dominated by Roger Penske in his Zerex special.
 Penske won the 246 kilometre race by three laps ahead of Timmy Mayer in a Cooper Climax and factory Porsche racer Dan Gurney in a Porsche 718 WRS.

-The long-running American Trans-Am Series stage a Puerto Rico Grand Prix in 2003 in what was a one-off visit to the island territory.
-Jorge Diaz promoted the event which was held on a temporary circuit on runway, taxiways and support roads of San Juan's Isla Grande Airport.
-Jorge Diaz, Jr. climbed from a rear of grid penalty into the top three, but the win went to another local driver Jaguar driver Wally Castro ahead of Bobby Sak and Tomy Drissi.
+The long-running American Trans-Am Series staged a Puerto Rico Grand Prix in 2003 in what was a one-time visit to the island territory.
+Jorge Diaz promoted the event, which was held on a temporary circuit on runway, taxiways and support roads of San Juan's Isla Grande Airport.
+Jorge Diaz, Jr. climbed from a rear of grid penalty into the top three, but the win went to Jaguar driver Wally Castro ahead of Bobby Sak and Tomy Drissi.
 A planned 2004 race was cancelled.